likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
+The idea behind uSysML is that SysML v2 behaviours are decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
 In fact, with just a subset of the full SysML v2 specification, for example the keywords `package`, `part`, `part def`, it would possible to create quite complex models that are fully compliant with the SysML v2 specification.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring the practical issues relevant to the